 Berson adds that it's best to avoid noncomedogenic ingredients (topicals that will clog pores) and heavy or greasy products that can worsen blackheads.
 Opt for products that are labeled “oil-free,” especially if you have oily skin, she said.

-Friedman and Berson shared their favorite products for blackhead-plagued skin.
+Friedman and Berson shared their favorite products for blackhead-plagued skin along with a few recommendations from TODAY Style contributor, Bobbie Thomas.

 - 1. Clarisonic Mia Smart Bluetooth Sonic Cleansing Face Brush, $199, Amazon